9 Ways to Experience New Orleans on a Budget

 - The Riverfront

 Passes can be purchased from a ticket machine (check the Regional Transit Authority website for locations).
 If the machine isn’t working, simply give the fare to the driver.
-There’s also a free app you can download and use to pay your fare via your cell phone.
+You can also download a free app to pay your fare via cell phone.

 Costs: Per ride: $1.25; Jazzy Passes for Unlimited Rides: $3 (1-Day Pass), $9 (3-Day Pass), or $55 (31-Day Pass)